MicrosoftDocs/sql-docs/docs/ssms/tutorials/ssms-tricks.md

 You have a few options for finding the name of your SQL server before and after you connect to SQL Server.

 ### Before you connect to SQL Server
 1. Follow the steps to locate the [SQL Server error log on disk](#finding-your-error-log-if-you-cannot-connect-to-sql).
+Your path may vary from the path in the image below.
 2. Open the errorlog.log file in Notepad.
 3. Search for the text *Server name is*.